Skip to main content

 User Certificates

-User certificates are used to verify the identity of users and devices on a network.
+User certificates are used to verify the identity of users and devices on a network, like an employee badge that lets you into a building.

 Certificate Authority Certificates (CA)